23 Best Italian desserts in Italy To Go For

 Italian traditional food, like all Mediterranean food in general, might be some of the healthiest food on the Planet.

-But, Italian traditional desserts represent some of the most delicious bites on Earth too.
-And, here is a guide to the best desserts in Italy.
+But Italian traditional desserts represent some of the most delicious bites on Earth, too.
+And here is a guide to the best desserts in Italy.

 This collection of the best Italian desserts in Italy covers the most common Italian desserts, the best frozen Italian desserts (iconic Italian gelato and Italian semifreddo), famous Italian cakes, popular Italian sweets, and the best Italian pastries.